alexhunsley/swift-testing-wildcards/README.md

     }
 ```

-To conform to `WildcardPrototyping` you must have a no-param init; you get that for free if you initialise all your properties as you declare them.
+To conform to `WildcardPrototyping` you must have a no-param init; you get that for free if you initialise all your properties as you declare them (recommended).

 This struct specifies a prototype value for your test.
 Any properties your `.variants` invocation doesn't override have the default value defined in the prototype.

 ## The flexibility of `Sequence`

-`.values` takes a Sequence which is great for expressiveness.
+`.values` takes a `Sequence` which is great for expressiveness.
 Examples:

 ```
     // this bool will only be false